tomascorrea/pyramid-capstone/docs/getting-started.md

 ## What Just Happened?

-Let's break down what `pyramid-type-hinted-api` did for you:
+Let's break down what `pyramid-capstone` did for you:

 ### 🔍 Automatic Parameter Extraction